of the Naval War of 1812 Published in 1882, A History of the Naval War

 for war against the Spanish Empire in 1898.

-Panic of 1907 - The Panic of 1907 hit the United States when the Knickerbocker Trust
+The Panic of 1907 hit the United States when the Knickerbocker Trust

 Company of New York failed.
 Conservatives accused Roosevelt of